Santhosh231401094/Agrosense-prototype/README.md

 ##Project Overview
 This project was developed as a prototype for the Hack4Change hackathon, organized by The/Nudge and Google.
 AgroSense aims to solve key challenges faced by smallholder farmers by providing a user-friendly platform with the following features:

 ➤Real-time sensor data for soil moisture, nutrients, and pH levels.
-➤Historical data visualizations and graphs for informed decision-making.
 ➤Weather forecasting to plan agricultural activities effectively.
 ➤Market analytics to monitor price trends and make informed sales decisions.
 ➤Training modules for sustainable agricultural practices.